 - Goodson Chapel, a 315-seat worship space with 55-foot-high ceilings and an organ balcony

 - Three large lecture halls as well as several classrooms and seminar rooms

-- The Refectory Café, with dining facilities seating 200 and including kitchens as well as additional terrace seating
+- The Divinity Café, with dining facilities seating 200 and including kitchens as well as additional terrace seating

 The text comes from the Apostle Paul’s Letter to the Romans (Rom 12:2), and the full force of the Apostle’s call comes clear when we read the rest of the sentence in which it appears: “Do not be conformed to this age, but be transformed by the renewing of your minds, so that you may discern what God’s will is—what is good and pleasing and mature.”
 Students who come to Duke Divinity School are invited into the adventure of which Paul speaks: being challenged to have their minds made new by God so that they no longer live by the conventional wisdom of our time.

 This transformation of the mind has three dimensions.

 First: patient and rigorous study.
 Duke’s world-class theological faculty guides students in gaining the knowledge and skills necessary to be discerning interpreters of the Bible, the church’s theological traditions, and the practices of God’s people past and present.

 Second: participation in a community of worship, prayer, and service.
 Through regular worship in Goodson Chapel, through spiritual formation groups, and through field experiences in local churches, students are encouraged to ground their identity in the church and to grow into wise, imaginative leaders for the community of faith.

 Third: engagement in a rapidly changing global culture.
 As one of the professional schools within Duke University, the Divinity School exposes students to all the challenges and resources of contemporary culture.
 Our international programs provide opportunities for students and faculty members to see the world through the eyes of others and to participate in transformative service to human needs.